VitoBu-Eng/Curriculum_Vitae/README.md

 # Curriculum Vitae
-Hi, I'm Vito Burgio, a Ph.D. student in *Structural and Solid Mechanics* at Politecnico di Torino.
+Hi, I'm **Vito Burgio**, Freelance Biomedical Engineer and Ph.D.
+Candidate at Politecnico di Torino (DISEG) with a thesis titled **MECHANICAL CHARACTERISATION AND CONSTITUTIVE MODELLING OF SOFT TISSUES AND BIORESORBABLE POLYMERS FOR BIOMEDICAL APPLICATIONS**.
+I am currently finalising my PhD, with my defence scheduled for May/June 2026.
 This repository is a technical portfolio collecting my projects in computational mechanics and numerical modelling, carried out during my academic journey.

+Currently operating as a **Freelance Engineer**.

+Let’s connect or reach out for collaboration opportunities.

 ![Descrizione immagine](images/My_research_activities.png)

 **Table of Contents:**